The Broadview Anthology of Medieval Arthurian Literature

 Index of Authors and Titles

 Kathy Cawsey is Professor of English at Dalhousie University.
-Elizabeth Edwards is Professor of English at the University of King’s College, Halifax.
+Elizabeth Edwards is Inglis Professor at the University of King’s College.